Your Name Engraved Herein: Plot

-At night, A-han helps Birdy steal a giant balloon for a surprise prank.
-The next morning, the surprise turns out to be a love confession to Ban-Ban from Birdy which upsets A-han.
-Leaving for some solace, A-han meets an older man who tries to comfort him.
-When the old man makes a sexual advance, A-han pushes him away and leaves.
-The scene cuts back to A-han's conversation with Father Oliver where the protagonist says he would rather go to hell.
-He says that if all gay people go to hell, then more people might understand him there.
+One night, A-han helps Birdy steal a giant balloon for a prank, which turns out to be for Birdy's love confession to Ban-ban the following morning.
+Seeking solace, A-han meets an older man who tries to comfort him, but when the man makes a sexual advance, A-han pushes him and flees.
+A-han confides in Father Oliver, expressing that he would rather go to hell if it means being understood by others.